rm511130/PCF4CAS/README.md

 cf push
 ```

+The previous command builds and runs a container for you.
 Once the process has been completed, you should look for the random route URL that PAS created for you.
 The output will look something like this:

 ```html
 name:              chess